PhilipLages/PhilipLages/README.md

 * 🌍  I'm based in Vila Velha, Espirito Santo - Brazil
 * 🖥️  See my portfolio at [GitHub Pages](http://philiplages.github.io/)
 * ✉️  You can contact me at [psilvaelages@gmail.com](mailto:psilvaelages@gmail.com)
-* 🧠  I'm learning React, Agile methodologies and Redux
+* 🧠  I'm learning Docker and Node.js
 * 🤝  I'm open to collaborating on Front-End projects
-* ⚡  I'm looking forward to learn SQL, Node, Docker and more!
+* ⚡  I'm looking forward to learn SQL, TypeScript and more!

 ![](https://komarev.com/ghpvc/?username=PhilipLages&style=for-the-badge)